 26. In which of the following senses did Marx and Engels originally use the term “ideology”

-in The German Ideology ?
+The German Ideology ?

 (1) Something that mystifies the actual material conditions of society, a sort of false